Francis D'Arcy-Osborne, 7th Duke of Leeds: Personal life

 On 24 April 1828, he married Louisa Catherine Hervey-Bathurst (née Caton; 1793–1874).
 She was the widow of Sir Felton Hervey-Bathurst, 1st Baronet, and the third daughter and co-heiress of Richard Caton of Maryland.
 Louisa had three sisters, Marianne (the wife of Robert Patterson, and, after his death, Richard Wellesley, 1st Marquess Wellesley), Elizabeth (the wife of George Stafford-Jerningham, 8th Baron Stafford), and Emily (the wife of John McTavish).

-The couple had no children and, upon the duke's death in 1859, his titles passed to other members of his family – the dukedom of Leeds went to his cousin, the 2nd Lord Godolphin, whereas the baronies of Darcy de Knayth and Conyers went to his nephew, Sackville Lane-Fox, along with the Portuguese countship of Mértola.
+The couple had no children and, upon the duke's death on 4 May 1859, his titles passed to other members of his family – the dukedom of Leeds went to his first cousin, the 2nd Lord Godolphin, whereas the baronies of Darcy de Knayth and Conyers went to his nephew, Sackville Lane-Fox, along with the Portuguese countship of Mértola.

+The Duke was a greater lover of outdoor pursuits.
+During the 1840s and early 1850s, he traveled yearly to Het Loo in the Netherlands to participate in falconry with the Royal Loo Hawking Club, of which he was an early member.
+The Club's president, Prince Alexander of the Netherlands, was a close personal friend of the Duke's.
+In 1843, when Prince Alexander visited England and Scotland, the 7th Duke of Leeds composed his itinerary and hosted him at his Scottish estate Mar Lodge near Braemar.

 The 7th Duke of Leeds and his wife are buried in the Osborne family chapel at All Hallows Church, Harthill, South Yorkshire.